pollfish/docs/android/universal.md

 Applications that integrate Pollfish SDK are required to include  Google Play Services library.
 Further details regarding integration with the Google Play services library can be found [here](//developer.android.com/google/play-services/setup.html).

+If you are using gradle you can easily add in your dependencies:

 ```java
 dependencies {
 	 compile 'com.google.android.gms:play-services:8.4.0'
 }
 ```

-Pollfish SDK uses only a subset of Google Play Services library so if you want you can only include this subset in your project.
+Have in mind that Pollfish SDK uses only a subset of Google Play Services library so if you want you can only include this subset in your project.

 If you are using Google Play Services 8.3.* and less you can use: